 acdii Report post Posted March 16, 2014 What did Gene have to say?
 If they can turn on mine I would love to make to stop for you.PM me your email address, I will let you know their response.
 Quote Share this post Link to post Share on other sites

 Sleddog Report post Posted March 16, 2014 (edited) I do the same thing but on occasion I also forget to turn on my park lights & fog lights.
 I agree!
 Perhaps the reason for not wanting them on by default is a perceived liability thing.
 I've found in chatting with a lot of people at work and elsewhere that many people who drive cars with DRLs and automatic headlamps think that they don't ever need to worry about their lights.
 MN, like many states, has a law requiring the use of headlights when it's raining/snowing/foggy, etc (any situation with reduced visibility).
 Many owners of vehicles with DRLs think that they are in compliance with this law because they have DRLs and automatic headlamps.
 But in low visibility conditions like the aforementioned list require tail lights as well as front lights for safety.
 For that reason, even with DRLs I would continue to turn my park lights on so that I have rear lights even during the day.
 I would like to have DRLs so that I have something for the occasions where I forget.
 Ford's legal counsel might view DRLs in the USA as a liability issue.
 Someone could have an accident and blame Ford because they thought they were covered with DRLs and automatic headlamps.
 Ppl in this country are so sue-happy that it's just ridicuous.
 It's important to remember that big corporations don't want to do anything for their customers unless it directly benefits their bottom line.
 Making DRLs standard equipment isn't something where Ford execs can look at this and say that it definitely will have a positive impact on the balance sheet or income statement.
 So, in their minds, there's no reason to do this.
 The customer requests must not have reached the level of being enough yet to make them do anything about it.
 It took government action to get the automakers to put seat belts in cars.
 There was no doubt that seat belts saved lives, but until the government mandated them, the automakers saw no reason to put them in their cars.
 DRLs are likely in the same boat.
 I agree that DRLs are helpful in these situations, but if it's really that dark then shouldn't people have their headlights on?Of course we have to protect the masses from their own stupidity.
 Like the guy that sued Harley Davidson because he used the throttle fiction control as a "cruise control" by tightening it to the point that the throttle stayed set in one position.
 Well this wanna be biker had an accident because he could move the throttle from the position he set it and was not smart enough to pull in the clutch or hit the kill switch.
 He lost his lawsuit.
 You can't fix stupid.
 You can't legislate intelligence.
 Should you penalize the masses because some are too stupid to learn the rules and apply correct techniques?
 As it is, there are many that should not be driving, but they have a license.
 Here in The state of Floridiot, they used to issue licenses for 20 years.
 So you could be 65, renew your license and drive for 20 more years without an eye test or an evaluation of your skills.
 Not that this state evaluates any senior's driving skills.
 Just look at how many drive into houses, post offices, supermarkets, medical offices and convenience stores because they can't remember if they are in drive or reverse and what pedal does what.
 So let's go ahead and not allow us to have an option that is beneficial to us.
 I'll sign a waive to have it enabled.
 This is just one of many senior driver Floridiot stories.
 This is sad, but it highlights what I'm talking about.
 The year the new Challenger came out, an 80 years old + woman buys a high end, high powered version.
 She looses control control of the car making a right turn, crashes, totals the car, and unfortunately, dies.
 Total miles on the car, 19.
 Cause of the accident, woman mashes the go pedal instead of the brake.
 While I love my FFH, Ford has their head "up and locked" when it comes to so many or things.
 DRLs, Sync and the Sync website are just a few examples.
 Ford is starting to get on my nerves with some of this stuff.
 When the time comes for my next vehicle, all of the company services, no matter whom that may be, will get evaluated before I make a purchase, One good thing.
 They haven't hidden any defects that caused over a dozen fatal crashes because they are too cheap to fix it.
 Let's hope not anyway.
-Edited March 16, 2014 by Sleddog 3 corncobs, hybridbear and acdii reacted to this Quote Share this post Link to post Share on other sites
+Edited March 16, 2014 by Sleddog 3 corncobs, acdii and hybridbear reacted to this Quote Share this post Link to post Share on other sites